undergrad-partner-school

 Non-need-based financial aid is any type of financial aid provided to a student who does not meet the criteria for need-based aid.
 The most popular forms of non-need-based financial aid for students are loans and grants, like Direct Unsubsidized Stafford Loans, Graduate PLUS Loans, Parent PLUS Loans, and the Teacher Education Access for College and Higher Education (TEACH) Grant.

-50 students, including freshmen, got institutional non-need-based scholarship or grant aid at this institution in 2021.
-11 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
+50 students, including freshmen, obtained institutional non-need-based scholarship or grant aid at this institution in 2021.
+Institutional help in the form of non-need-based scholarships or grants was given to 11 full-time freshmen.
 The total dollar amount of federal non-need-based scholarships/grants awarded to the studens at this school was $166,610 while the state aid is $32,640.
 The total amount of institutional scholarships and awards that were not based on financial need was $1,471,485.
-This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
-The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $16,214 USD.
+This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $16,214 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Faculty